Trusted-AI/AIX360/README.md

 | Ubuntu  | 3.6  |
 | Windows | 3.6  |

-### Running in Docker

-* Under `AIX360` directory build the container image from Dockerfile using `docker build -t aix360_docker .`
-* Start the container image using command `docker run -it -p 8888:8888 aix360_docker:latest bash` assuming port 8888 is free on your machine.
-* Inside the container start jupuyter lab using command `jupyter lab --allow-root --ip 0.0.0.0 --port 8888 --no-browser`
-* Access the sample tutorials on your machine using URL `localhost:8888`

 ### (Optional) Create a virtual environment

 AI Explainability 360 requires specific versions of many Python packages which may conflict